Can I claim Provisional ITC on missing invoices once the new returns come in force?

 |Disclose in table 3L of ANX-1 – Since invoices are not uploaded by vendor||0||5000|

-Thus, though there is a provision made for buyers to claim ITC provisionally, it is advisable to do it with adequate precaution and ensure that the suppliers with whom you are dealing with are compliant.
+Thus, though there is a provision made for buyers to claim provisional ITC on missing invoices in New Returns, it is advisable to do it with adequate precaution and ensure that the suppliers with whom you are dealing with are compliant.
 As there is two month of time given to supplier, it is also important to have a proper communication with your suppliers so as to ensure a smooth flow of your ITC.

-IRIS Sapphire offers a simple and hassle-free filing of new GST returns.
-With in-built validations and automation at granular level, preparing your GST returns becomes error-free and clean.
-You may book a demo for filing new GST returns with IRIS Sapphire or comment your queries in the comment box below.
+With in-built validations and automation at granular level, preparing your GST returns becomes error-free and clean with IRIS Sapphire.
+You may book a demo for filing GST Returns with IRIS Sapphire or comment your queries in the comment box below.